-The quantitative specification of color -- in the sense that excludes the intensity aspect -- is commonly expressed in terms of the chromaticity coordinates x,y based on the 1931 CIE standard color-matching functions (see Section 6.3).
-The usual procedure in indicating the allowable deviation away from a particular standard color is to box off the point corresponding to the standard color on the CIE x,y chromaticity diagram, by a set of limit lines.
-Each of the limit lines indicates how far off from the standard it is permissible to go in some particular color direction.
-With a red standard, for example, there would be a yellow limit (keeping the red from being too orangish); a blue limit (keeping the red from being too purplish); and a white (formerly, weak or pale) limit (keeping the red from being too whitish).
+The quantitative specification of color-in the sense that excludes the intensity aspect-is commonly expressed in terms of the chromaticity coordinates x,y based on the CIE 1931 standard color-matching functions (see sec.
+6.3).
+The usual procedure in indicating the range of colors acceptable for a particular purpose is to box off an area on the CIE x,y chromaticity diagram, by a set of limit lines.
+There are two basic types of color-limit specification: namely, with and without a particular color in the interior of the chromaticity region being designated as an ideal standard.
+A standard color is often singled out when the specification applies to limits for a surface color, such as the yellow color of school buses, or the red color of stop signs.
+When a particular standard color is designated, each of the limit lines indicates how far off from the standard it is permissible to go in some particular color direction.
+With a yellow standard, for example, there would be a red limit (keeping the yellow from appearing too orangish); a green limit (keeping the yellow from appearing too greenish); and a white (formerly, weak or pale) limit (keeping the yellow from appearing too whitish).
+In the case of signal light colors, no specific standard or ideal color is assigned.
+Any color lying within the limit lines for yellow, for example, is regarded as being an acceptable yellow, with no particular yellow color being designated as an ideal that should be matched as closely as possible.

 Some systems of color tolerances also include a strong limit, that keeps the color from being too saturated (pure, vivid, unwhite), but in many applications, including signal lights, the higher the saturation of the color, the better.
-There is, of course, a natural "strong limit", namely the saturation of the ultimately pure spectral colors such as come from a prism dispersing white light.
+There is, of course, a natural "strong limit," namely the saturation of the ultimately pure spectral colors such as come from a prism dispersing white light.